circonus/docs/content/circonus/administration/enterprise-brokers.md

 (Stratcon) and thus inbound connectivity must be permitted.

-In this configuration the Circonus aggregation service (Stratcon) establishes a secure SSL connection to the Broker.
-If the broker resides behind a firewall, a rule needs to be added to the firewall allowing Circonus IP addresses to reach the Enterprise Broker over TCP port 43191.
+In this configuration the Circonus aggregation service (Stratcon) establishes a secure SSL connection to the broker.
+If the broker resides behind a firewall, a rule needs to be added to the firewall allowing Circonus IP addresses to reach the broker over TCP port 43191.
 The list of IP addresses from which Circonus traffic originates may be obtained via DNS lookup of `out.circonus.net`.
 This should be periodically checked and validated against the firewall rules as the IP addresses are subject to change.

-The Enterprise Broker should be allowed to respond to these connections.
-No other outbound connectivity initiated by the Broker is required, save for traffic associated with checks that the Broker may be configured to run.
+The broker should be allowed to respond to these connections.
+No other outbound connectivity initiated by the broker is required, save for traffic associated with checks that the broker may be configured to run.

 ### Provision the Broker

-Once the Broker is installed it must be provisioned.
+Once the broker is installed it must be provisioned.
 The process is described below.
-After it is provisioned, Circonus checks can be deployed onto the Enterprise Broker using the Circonus UI or API.
+After it is provisioned, Circonus checks can be deployed onto the broker using the Circonus UI or API.

 **NOTE: This process has changed as of the 2020-04-06 release.** The previous process, utilizing the `provtool` command, will still work but is now deprecated